manodeep/Corrfunc/docs/source/development/contributing.rst

   lattice grids up the particle distribution on cell-sizes of ``rmax`` (the maximum search radius).

-  **NOTE**: The current lattice code duplicates the particle memory.
+.. note:: The current lattice code duplicates the particle memory.
 If you need a lattice that does not duplicate the particle memory, then please email the `author <mailto:manodeep@gmail.com>`_.
 Relevant code existed in Corrfunc but has been removed in the current incarnation.

 * Setting up the OpenMP sections such that threads have local copies of histogram arrays.
 If OpenMP is not enabled, then this section should not produce any compilable code.